The European Commission’s SEP Proposal Would be an Own Goal for Europe.

 Our position paper

 Our position paper summarises our many criticisms of the European Commission’s proposal and explains why it is hard to fix it.
-We argue that if implemented unchanged, the proposal could undermine incentives for open standards and vital technology development, adversely impacting European technology leaders including SMEs.
+We argue that if implemented unchanged, the proposal could undermine incentives for open standards and vital technology development, adversely impacting European technology leaders--including SMEs, which the proposal was intended to help.
 We also warn of the potential damage to the EU's global technological leadership and overall strategic autonomy and question the proposal's legal basis.
 We urge EU Member States to rethink the Commission's proposal.
 Read our full position paper.

 You don’t have to believe us!
 Listen to them!